zaritskylab/shape-exp-modeling/README.md

 ## Summary

 This project is based on the article [Data-modeling the interplay between single cell shape, single cell protein expression, and tissue state](https://www.biorxiv.org/content/10.1101/2024.05.29.595857v1).
 The study combines spatial multiplexed single-cell imaging and machine learning to explore the intricate relationships between cell shape and protein expression within human tissues.
-The results highlight a universal bi-directional link between cell shape and protein expression across various cell types and disease states.
-This research opens new avenues for understanding cellular behavior and improving disease state predictions.
+The results highlight a bi-directional link between cell shape and protein expression across various cell types and disease states.

 ## Example Analysis Usage